-Campylobacter jejuni bacteria
+Mastering Control: Campylobacter jejuni bacteria

 What is the cause of Campylobacter jejuni?

 Campylobacter bacteria are a comparatively new bacterium on the food safety scene in terms of global attention.
-It is in fact now known to be one of the four global causes of diarrhoeal diseases.
-And thus a major contributor to human gastroenteritis.
+It is in fact now known to be one of the four global causes of diarrhoeal diseases and thus a major contributor to human gastroenteritis.

 The vast majority of cases occur as isolated events, not as part of recognised outbreaks.
-Raw and undercooked poultry, unpasteurised milk, contaminated water are the most common causes of Campylobacter infections.
+Raw and undercooked poultry, unpasteurised milk, and contaminated water are the most common causes of Campylobacter infections.

-Infections in the kitchen can occur from a simple practice of washing chicken in a basin, during preparation and before cooking.
+Infections in the kitchen can occur from a simple practice of washing chicken in a basin during preparation and before cooking.
 Campy bacteria are able to survive in the droplets of water from the washbasin.
 Meaning that this bacterium presents concerns during washing and defrosting practices.

 So much so, that international food safety specialists insist that you do not wash/rinse your chicken before cooking.
 Campylobacter bacteria is not usually spread from one person to another.
 But this can happen if the infected person does not thoroughly wash their hands after using the bathroom or handling raw chicken.